steipete/steipete.com/_posts/2021-01-27-supporting-both-tap-and-longpress-on-button-in-swiftui.md

 ## Addendum: Why Use Button?

-Twitter folks have commented that this would all be much easier if I didn’t use `Button` but rather — like shown here — the `Image` struct directly.
+Twitter folks have commented that this would all be much easier if I didn’t use `Button` but — like here — the `Image` struct directly.
 This indeed makes the SwiftUI tap gestures work much better, but it also misses out a few neat default features that Button has:

 - Automatically highlighting on tap; then fading that out if the mouse goes too far away
 - Automatically tinting the image when the window is active and using gray when the window is inactive again (especially noticeable on Catalyst)